krichard410/salesforceCaseStudy/README.md

  ### Future Enhancements
  Some things I would love to improve on this solution would be:
- - Changing the title of the LWC card component to dynamically display the Contact's Name so it's made clearer for the Case agent
+ - Changing the title of the LWC card component to dynamically display the Contact's Name so it's made clearer for the Case agent (for example - "Tommy's Product Details")
  - Adding in some editing features for the LWC, to edit the field values on the go

 ## Question 2 - API